One of the best feelings once you complete a workout is the sense of satisfaction and accomplishment.

 There can be many benefits to using a sauna after working out, however, it’s important to correctly use the sauna to your advantage post-workout.

-Your body is already worn down from your workout, so staying in the sauna for more than the recommended time can cause dehydration and overheating.
+Your body is already worn down from your workout, so staying in the sauna for more than the recommended time can cause you to dehydrate and overheat.
 Those who regularly use saunas can tolerate longer times, but the most important thing is to listen to your body.

 If you start feeling lightheaded, dizzy, or have a headache coming on, it’s time to immediately exit the sauna and get some fresh air.